qutip/qutip/doc/development/contribution_guidelines.rst

   A Note on Floating Point Non-determinism:

-  Even if nothing use random number, some computation can return slightly different results with across calls.
+  Even if nothing uses random number, some computations may return slightly different results across calls.
 This is usually caused by floating-point arithmetic ``(A + B) + C != A + (B + C)`` and asynchronous computation associated with parallel maps.
-These should generally be treated as tolerance issues.
+These case should be treated as tolerance issues.